SachiDutta/Hangman-game/README.md

 # Hangman-game
-Basically a simple game where you have to guess the word and have to input letters so as to save the hangman!
+Basically a simple game where you have to input letters and have to guess the word to save the hangman!